braschke/PleiadesUserDocumentation/totp.md

 `Warning: pasting the following URL into your browser exposes the OTP secret to Google: https://www.google.com/chart?` *Just ignore the link*

 Then you will be presented a QR Code. *This is the important part.
-You will need to scan that with your phone.*
+You will need to scan that with your phone's TOTP app.*

 `Your new secret key is: ` *this is your secret key.
 Write it down and keep it in a safe place*\
 `Your verification code is ` *write this down*\